 cd [path]

-• If path is not specified, then the value of the HOME environment variable (usually the current user’s home directory) is used.
+environment variable (usually the current user’s home directory) is used. - If

-• If path is specified, it is interpreted in accordance with Specifying file and directory paths, with the following variations:
+is specified, it is interpreted in accordance with Specifying file and directory paths, with the following variations:- If the

 Examples